Raymond VI of Toulouse: Problems with the Church

-Pierre's assassination on 15 January 1208, led to Raymond's excommunication.
-This was followed by the capture and massacre of Béziers, the siege and capture of Carcassonne, and the death of Raymond Roger Trencavel, all in 1209.
-That same year Raymond had journeyed to Rome in an attempt to reconcile with Pope Innocent III, yet despite his overtures Innocent chose to allow crusade leaders a freehand.
-In 1211, Raymond's excommunication was reiterated by papal legates, while the Council of Montpellier placed an Interdict over the County of Toulouse.
-More of a diplomat than a soldier, he was unable to stop the advance of Simon de Montfort, who conquered Toulouse.
+However, Raymond's continued reluctance to pursue his vassals and act against his own subjects accused of heresy was soon seen by the Crusaders and Innocent III as a failure to uphold his oath made in 1209.
+As a result, in 1211, Raymond's excommunication was reiterated by papal legates, while the Council of Montpellier placed an Interdict over the County of Toulouse.
+More of a diplomat than a soldier, he was unable to stop the advance of Simon de Montfort, who captured Toulouse.
 Following the Battle of Muret, Raymond was exiled to England under his former brother-in-law John, King of England.

 In November 1215, Raymond and his son (the later Raymond VII, Count of Toulouse) were in Rome with Raymond-Roger, Count of Foix on the occasion of the Fourth Lateran Council to vindicate themselves and dispute the loss of their territories.
 Raymond's son-in-law, Pierre-Bermond II of Sauve, was also there to lay claim to the county of Toulouse, but this claim failed.
 Raymond and his son went from Rome to Genoa and thence to Marseille in February 1216.
 Raymond's son set out from Marseille to regain the family territories in Provence; in May 1216 he besieged Beaucaire and captured it on August 24.

 Meanwhile, Raymond went to Aragon, hoping to rally support.
 From there he engaged in secret negotiations with leaders in Toulouse during 1216.
 Simon de Montfort possibly believed that Raymond was on his way to the city in September 1216; at any rate he returned in great haste from Beaucaire and conducted a partial sack of the city, apparently intended as punishment.
 Finally, on 12 September 1217, Raymond re-entered Toulouse again.
 Simon de Montfort immediately besieged the city once more.
 Simon was killed during the siege (25 June 1218); his son Amaury VI of Montfort took his place, and for five years the Crusade faltered.
 The failure of Louis VIII's campaigns, from 1219 to 1226, finally permitted Raymond, and his son and successor, to recover most of their territories.